 As the ingrown toenail digs into the soft flesh of the toe, you may be tempted to try and get under the affected nail with the nail clippers and snip out the section that’s causing the discomfort.
 However, this is likely to make the problem worse in the long run, because the toenail becomes even more embedded in the skin as it grows back.

-If there’s any infection present, you may need to have the affected part of the nail removed surgically.
-This is an in-office procedure that only requires a local anesthetic.
+If there’s a sign of infection present or a severe ingrown toenail noted, you may need to have the affected part of the nail removed surgically.
+Ingrown toenail surgery is an in-office procedure that only requires a local anesthetic.
+Oral antibiotics are usually NOT a stand-alone treatment for infected ingrown nails and removal of the nail is indicated.

 If you have an ingrown toenail or think you may have an infection, call Kalmar Family Podiatry today, or book an appointment online.